MicrosoftDocs/defender-docs/defender-endpoint/migrate-devices-streamlined.md

 Validate [device prerequisites](configure-device-connectivity.md#prerequisites) before proceeding with any migrations.
 This information builds upon the previous article by focusing on migrating existing devices.

-To re-onboard devices, you will need to use the streamlined onboarding package.
+To reonboard devices, you'll need to use the streamlined onboarding package.
 For more information on how to access the package, see [Streamlined connectivity](configure-device-connectivity.md).

-Depending on the OS, migrations may require a device reboot or service restart once the onboarding package is applied:
+Depending on the OS, migrations might require a device reboot or service restart once the onboarding package is applied:

 - Windows: reboot the device
 - macOS: Reboot the device or restart the Defender for Endpoint service by running: